You are here: Urology Textbook > Kidneys > Caliceal diverticulum

 Endoscopic Therapy:

-Percutaneous access into the calyceal diverticulum, removal of stones and ablation of the mucosa or dilatation of the connection between diverticulum and calyx to secure the urine drainage.
+First, obtain percutaneous access into the calyceal diverticulum and remove calyceal stones, if present.
+Consider fulguration of the diverticular mucosa to induce shrinkage.
+Dilate the connection between the diverticulum and calyx to secure urine drainage.
+Place a thick nephrostomy into the renal pelvis.

 Open or Laparoscopic Surgery: